Education, PhD Specialization: Early Childhood Education/Early Childhood Special Education

 Many of the most well-respected educators and policy makers in the world have advanced degrees in early childhood education.

 The PhD in Education and Human Development program prepares educational leaders, researchers, and teacher educators.
 The entire PhD in Education and Human Development program requires a minimum of 56 credits beyond the master's degree.
-Early Childhood Education can be included as either a 24-credit specialization or a 12 credit minor.
-Graduate research assistantships at George Mason and internships in government and educational associations in the Washington, DC area are often available.
+Early Childhood Education/Early Childhood Special Education can be either a primary specialization or a secondary specialization.
+Graduate research assistantships at George Mason and internships in government and educational associations in the Washington, DC, area are often available.
 Applications are accepted twice a year.

 Education, PhD - Specialization in Early Childhood Education/Early Childhood Special Education